 The Act of 1896 made provision for the regulation of wages only in the clothing and furniture trades and the bread-making and butchering trades.
 By an Act of 1900 the operations of the Act were extended to include all persons employed either inside or outside a "factory" or "workroom"-see sec.
 4, i. (a)-in any trade usually carried on therein.
 This section is now in the Act of 1912.
-The Act of 1907 extended the system to trades and businesses not connected in any way with factories, making provision for the appointment of Wages Boards for metropolitan shop employees, carters and drivers, persons employed in connection with buildings or quarrying, or the preparation of firewood for sale or the distribution of wood, coke, or coal.
+The Act of 1907 extended the system to trades and businesses not connected in any way with factories, making provision for the appointment of Wages Boards for metropolitan shop employees, carters and drivers, persons employed in connection with buildings or quarrying, or the preparation of fire wood for sale or the distribution of wood, coke, or coal.
 The Act of 1909 extended the system to the mining industry, and those of 1910 extended the operation of the Acts to shires.
+The Act of 1912 was amended by the Act of 1914, one of the principal provisions of which was the compulsory registration of shops.